Microsoft/IntuneDocs.tr-tr/intune/app-sdk-android.md

   public static String getCurrentThreadIdentity();

 /**
-   * Get the currently applicable app policy.
-Same as
-   * MAMComponents.get(AppPolicy.class).
-This method does
-   * not take the context identity into account.
+   * Get the current app policy.
+This does NOT take the UI (Context) identity into account.
+   * If the current operation has any context (e.g. an Activity) associated with it, use the overload below.
    */
   public static AppPolicy getPolicy();

   /**
   * Get the current app policy.
-This does NOT take the UI (Context) identity into account.
+This DOES take the UI (Context) identity into account.
-   * If the current operation has any context (e.g. an Activity) associated with it, use the overload below.
+   * If the current operation has any context (e.g. an Activity) associated with it, use this function.
    */
   public static AppPolicy getPolicy(final Context context);